user1689/Eight-legged-essay/README.md

     - `layered system`

       Layers are servers that sit between client and server for identifying spam or improving performace.
+In REST, layers are modular and can be added and removed without affecting the messages between the client and the API server.

     - `cacheable`

-      Server response indicate whether or not the resources is cacheable, so that clients are cache any resources to improve performance.
+      Server response indicate whether or not the resources is cacheable, so that clients can cache any resources to improve performance.

+  - `Makeup Languages `

+    - `XML` (extensible markup language)
+    - `JSON `(JavaScript Object Notation)

+  - Supported HTTP methods

+    - `POST` creates a new resource on server
+    - `GET` requests a resource from the server
+    - `PUT`  updates a resource from the server
+    - `DELETE`  delete a resource from the server
+    - `HEAD` requests meta-information about a resource.
+This request is similar to GET, but the response does not include a response body
+    - `OPTIONS` retrieves a list of possible methods for a resources

+  - Difference between `POST` and `PUT`

+  - `CRUD`

+    These are the four basic actions that can be performed on databases through a REST API.
+Each action corresponds to an HTTP request method:

+    - `C` -> POST
+    - `R` -> GET
+    - `U` -> PUT
+    - `D` -> DELETE

+  - `HTTP `request

+    - `StartLine`

+      - Request method
+      - URI
+      - HTTP version

+    - `HTTP request Header`

+      It includes request meta-data, such as, the user agent, file formats the client will accept, format of request body, caching preference

+    - `HTTP request Body`

+      Contains any data associated with the request

+  - `HTTP`response

+    - `HTTP version`
+    - `Status line`
+    - `HTTP` response Header
+    - `HTTP` respnose Body

+  - `HTTP` response status codes

+    - `1xx` represents informational responses eg: 102 Processing
+    - `2xx` represents successful responses
+    - `3xx` represents redirects
+    - `4xx` represents client errors
+    - `5xx` represents server errors
+    - `200`
+    - `201`
+    - `301`
+    - `302`
+    - `400`
+    - `401`
+    - `403`
+    - `404`
+    - `500`
+    - `502`
+    - `503`

+  - `Resource`

+    In REST, every accessible piece of content on the server is labeled as a resource.

+  - `URI`

+    `URI` stands for uniform resource identifier.
+In REST, a URI is a string that identifies a resource on a web server.
+Each resource has its own unique URI, allows clients to target that resource and perform actions on it.

+    eg: `protocol://service-name/resource-type/resource-id`

+  - `Caching`

+  - `Payload`

+    Payload refers to the data in the request body of POST methods.
+It is not same as request paramters.

+    Hence, it is not possible to send payload data in GET or DELETE methods.

   -